MicrosoftDocs/architecture-center/docs/guide/data/teradata-vantage-data-factory-content.md

     :::image type="content" source="media/azure-blob-dataset.png" alt-text="Screenshot that shows the properties for the Azure Blob Storage dataset." lightbox="media/azure-blob-dataset.png":::

-9. Drag a Copy activity onto the pipeline.
+9. Drag a **Copy Data** activity onto the pipeline.

     Note that the Teradata connector doesn't currently support the Data Flow activity in Data Factory.
 If you want to perform transformation on the data, we recommend that you add a Data Flow activity after the Copy activity.

-10. Configure the Copy activity:
+10. Configure the Copy Data activity:

     - On the **Source** tab, under **Source dataset**, select the Teradata table dataset that you created in the previous step.
     - For **Use query**, select **Table**.
     - Use the default values for the other options.
       :::image type="content" source="media/copy-data-activity-source.png" alt-text="Screenshot that shows the steps for creating a copy data activity." lightbox="media/copy-data-activity-source.png":::

-    - On the **Sink** tab, under **Sink sataset**, select the Azure Blob dataset that you created in the previous step.
+    - On the **Sink** tab, under **Sink dataset**, select the Azure Blob dataset that you created in the previous step.
     - Use the default values for the other options.

       :::image type="content" source="media/copy-data-activity-sink.png" alt-text="Screenshot that shows the configuration for the sink dataset." lightbox="media/copy-data-activity-sink.png":::